Nsfr750/MSR605/Docs/OMRON.md

 Data
 (ASCII)
 Meaning
-11 “ 1 ”~” 7 ” Designated track number by command.
+11 â€œ 1 â€~â€ 7 â€ Designated track number by command.
 Refer to 4.2.
 2 0 or 2 result of reading ISO #1
 3 0 or 2 result of reading ISO #2
 4 0 or 2 result of reading ISO #3
 ```
 ```
 None order : none data
-Magnetic data normality : “ 00 ”
+Magnetic data normality : â€œ 00 â€
 Magnetic data abnormality : see 3.4.2
 5 0 or 3 Length ISO #1
 6 0 or 3 Length ISO #2